RickStrahl/Westwind.HtmlPackager/README.md

 * **HTML file plus loose Resource Files**
 Produces an HTML file plus all CSS, Script, images, fonts as loose files stored in the same folder as the HTML.
 An option also allows packaging the folder as a Zip file.

+* **Zip File with loose Resource Files**
+Similar to loose resource files, but all files are packaged into a single self-contained zip file to shrink the size of the output.

 ## .NET Library
-The .NET library allows embedding of the packaging functionality into your own applicaitons.
+The .NET library allows embedding of the packaging functionality into your own applications.
 It is very small and self-contained and can be easily added to another project with two source files, or you can use [NuGet](https://www.nuget.org/packages/Westwind.HtmlPackager) to include the binaries.
 The library has an external dependency on [HtmlAgilityPack](http://html-agility-pack.net) for HTML parsing.

 Supported .NET Targets: